Everything PR News

 What Does Not Work

-The recurring failure patterns:
+Six recurring failure patterns.

 • Generic "LGBTQ+ welcoming" positioning that does not differentiate the brand from any other brand running the same line.
+Rainbow logo, standard tagline, no differentiation.
+The audience treats it as noise.

 • Failing to include the trans community in materials marketed broadly to LGBTQ+ audiences.
 Trans audiences read who is and is not in the creative immediately.